If your website isn’t using trust badges to give new visitors confidence in your business, you’re missing out in a big way.

 You’ll notice their free shipping badge (and money-back guarantee badge) are both hard to miss.
 They have bright colors (yellow) and stick out because of their design.

-5. Secure Payment Icon
+5. Secure Payment Trust Badges

 Again, shopping online is super vulnerable.
-You’re essentially giving your credit card information to a total stranger in the hopes that they’re legit.
+You’re essentially giving your credit card information to a stranger in the hopes that they’re legit.

-Adding a secure payment badge definitely helps your customers trust you with their credit card details.
+Adding a secure payment badge helps your customers trust you with their credit card details.
 Here’s an example of a secure payment trust badge from WPForms:

-Notice that it’s not overly flashy and isn’t trying too hard to get the user’s attention.
+This trust badge is not overly flashy and isn’t trying too hard to get the user’s attention.
 It’s a simple, green logo with a tiny checkmark.

 In most cases, this is all it takes to remind your customers that their shopping experience is safe with you.

-6. Accepted Payments Logos
+6. Accepted Payments Trust Badges

 When people see the Visa, Mastercard, or Amex logos, they immediately see a brand they recognize and trust.
 Here’s an example from SEMrush’s pricing page: